 The Fellow position presents a unique opportunity to work with and learn from some of the most experienced privacy and data security lawyers representing the biggest names in technology.
 The Fellow position is for attorneys who have graduated from law school (or will have by June 2018), taken the bar exam (or will have by July 2018), and are entering the workforce for the first time as a full-time attorney.
 The Fellow position is slated to last for 12 months with a salary of $75,000 – $85,000, commensurate with experience.

 Applicants must have a zeal for all things technology and have taken classes in law school on technology related subjects such as data privacy, cybersecurity, cyber-surveillance, copyright, or mobile applications.
 Experience working with a technology company or organization is a plus.

 Fellows work closely with attorneys on a variety of cutting edge and legally challenging Internet privacy, security, and surveillance issues.
 Because Fellows wear a variety of hats, we are looking for someone that is not only able to provide high-quality legal analysis in a concise and cogent manner, but also someone who is motivated and enthusiastic and embraces a fast-paced and lively environment.
 A good sense of humor and a desire to work hard and have fun is a must.
 Fellows are expected to engage in client development, speaking and writing engagements, blogging, teaching, marketing, development of firm forms and precedent materials, and generally helping out around the firm.
 They are also required to complete a substantial writing assignment (either a law review article or significant journal article) during the Fellowship.

-Qualified and interested candidates should submit to email@example.com whatever materials they deem interesting and material to our consideration of their candidacy, which should include, at a minimum, a description of their academic and professional experience.
+Qualified and interested candidates should submit to email@example.com whatever materials they deem interesting and material to our consideration of their candidacy, which should include, at a minimum, a cover letter, resume, law school transcript, and professional references.